notrichardpeng/SGAI-Outbreak-Willy1/README.md

 Then, please follow these steps:

-1. Click the tutorial button and watch how to play
+1. Click the tutorial button and watch how to play (Optional)
 2. Check self-play option, but NOT the hospital option
 3. Play and finish the game
 4. Restart the game, but this time check the hospital option as well